Home Birth Midwifery Professionals

 The Indiana State Newborn Screening

+There are over 75,000 babies born in Indiana each year.
+Indiana has three state mandated tests for newborns required at this point in time: The Indiana State Newborn Hearing Exam, Bloodspot Screening and the Indiana CCHD Screening for critical congenital heart defects.
 Newborn screening is a special test that helps identify babies who are at risk for certain conditions.
-A newborn baby may look healthy, but can have a serious condition that cannot be seen.
-These conditions can be treated if found early.
-Indiana state law requires that all babies in Indiana be tested for 44 conditions (including sickle cell anemia) and hearing loss.
-This test must be done before the baby leaves the hospital.
-Babies born at home must have this test within one week of birth.
+Although a newborn baby may look healthy, they could have a serious condition that goes undetected without proper screening.
+Indiana’s newborn screening law requires that every baby born in Indiana be screened for over 50 conditions.
+Early detection allows your baby’s doctor to provide treatment as soon as possible.
+This screening must be done before the baby leaves the hospital.
+Babies born at home must have this test within 5 days of birth.

 Indiana requires screening for the following diseases: